Medical (non-surgical) abortion using Mifeprex and Cytotec is available if you are 70 days (10 weeks) or less from your last menstrual period.

 There have been no reports of significant side effects or long-term risks with Medical abortions.
 Minor side effects such as nausea, vomiting, diarrhea, fever, headaches, and chills have been reported.

-Approximately 2% of patients will have an incomplete abortion or continuing pregnancy and will require a surgical procedure, at no additional fee, to complete the abortion.
+Approximately 2% of patients will have an incomplete abortion or continuing pregnancy and will require a surgical procedure to complete the abortion.
 Other risks include the possibility of allergic reaction to the medication and bleeding or infection of varying degree.

 - Sensitive Care